 Submission of your two hard bound theses with author declaration is to be made to the Doctoral and Scholarships Office.

 If you are a Christchurch campus student submission is to the Department of the Dean, Manager of Academic Programmes.
 If you are a Wellington campus student submission is to the Postgraduate Office and the Postgraduate Liaison Officer.

-We must receive with the two hard bound copies of your thesis one original author declaration form signed in pen by both you and your primary supervisor.
-This should be bound into the thesis, (scanned or photocopied versions will not be accepted) before the title page, a photocopied or scanned declaration is acceptable as long as the signature is hand written not typed.
+We must receive with the two hard bound copies of your thesis one author declaration form signed by both you and your primary supervisor.
+This should be bound into the thesis before the title page, a photocopied or scanned declaration is acceptable as long as the signature is hand written not typed.